jforget/raku-Hamilton2/doc/Hamilton.en.md

 and the
 [end notes](https://gallica.bnf.fr/ark:/12148/bpt6k39443/f243.item).

-Hamilton is  the mathematician who invented  quaternions, an extension of the concept  of complex numbers.
+Sir William Rowan Hamilton is  the mathematician who invented  quaternions, an extension of the concept  of complex numbers.
 Starting from complex  number _a + bi_ with _i²  = -1_, he invented new  numbers _a + bi + cj  + dk_ with _i² = -1_, _j²  = -1_ and _k² = -1_.
 According  to Lucas' endnotes, he